 Improved management practices are continually being sought for these dolphins in an attempt to ensure their survival into the future.

-Find out more about DOC's work with hector's dophins:
+Find out more about our work with hector's dophins:

 Hector's dolphins are only found in New Zealand’s waters